MicrosoftDocs/sdk-api/sdk-api-src/content/strsafe/nf-strsafe-stringcbcatw.md

 req.lib:
 req.dll:
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - StringCbCatW
+ - strsafe/StringCbCatW
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - HeaderDef
 api_location:
  - Strsafe.h
 api_name:
  - StringCbCat
  - StringCbCatA
  - StringCbCatW
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # StringCbCatW function

 ## -description

 Concatenates one  string to another string.
 The size of the destination buffer is provided to the function to ensure that it does not write past the end of this buffer.